viamrobotics/docs/docs/manage/ml/train-model.md

 ![Train model button](../img/train-model.png)

 A **Training** side menu opens.
-The model that you configure to be training will train on all images that are part of the current filter.
+The model will train on all images that are part of the current filter.

 {{< alert title="Note" color="note" >}}
 Datasets are views, not materialized.